kecheng55/kecheng/content/publication/bib2024/index (3).md

 ---

 **Highlights:**

 <p style='text-align: justify;'> 1.
-A GSH-triggered, activatable, and cancer-targeting probe is developed based on the rational design of methylene blue.
-This multifunctional probe can self-assemble into nano-photosensitizer, MBNPs. </p>
+A transformer-based deep learning model is proposed for non-histone acetylation site prediction, which achieves the best performance among the state-of-the-art models. </p>
 <p style='text-align: justify;'> 2.
-In vitro and cellular experiments demonstrate the mechanism and superior therapeutic efficacy/precision of MBNPs. </p>
+The establishment of NHAC, a benchmark dataset specifically designed for non-histone acetylation site prediction, enriches the landscape of lysine acetylation site databases. </p>
 <p style='text-align: justify;'> 3.
-MBNPs are applied to in vivo cancer PDT experiments, demonstrating good biosafety and remarkable efficacy/precision in tumor ablation. </p>
+Pre-trained protein language model ProtT5 is employed for generating contextualized representations of protein sequences by capturing dependencies between amino acid residues. </p>
 <p style='text-align: justify;'> 4.
-The “all-in-one” tactic achieves fluorescence/photoacoustic guided cancer phototheranostics with single small molecules. </p>
+The self-attention mechanism in TransPTM can reveal key residue positions for non-histone protein acetylation, thereby demonstrating the interpretability of our model. </p>

-Supplementary Information can be accessed [**here**](uploads/biomaterials2022si.pdf).
+Supplementary Information can be accessed [**here**](uploads/supplementary_material_bbae219.pdf).